About Minerals Permits and Leasing

 Surface Material Agreements

-The Department of Environment and Sustainable Resource Development issues and administers agreements for production of sand, gravel, clay, peat and other Alberta-owned surface materials.
+The Department of Environment and Parks issues and administers agreements for production of sand, gravel, clay, peat and other Alberta-owned surface materials.
 For additional information, please refer to the Surface Materials Tool Kit on this site.

 To select lands to include in an application, check the mineral activity maps (see Online Services) to determine where mineral rights are disposed or unavailable.
 An individual or company's application for an agreement identifies the location of interest and must be accompanied by all applicable fees (see below.)
 Applications and payment can be submitted to Department of Energy by fax, email, or in person at the Coal and Mineral Development Unit office in Edmonton.
 Required forms and contact information are available on this site.
 The Department checks, records and coordinates review of each application, as appropriate.
 If the application is successful, the Department prepares and issues the mineral agreement document.